reinaldogpn/code-blocks-config/README.md

        cp default.conf /home/$USER/.config/codeblocks/

-** It must replace the existing "default.conf" existing file.
+* It must replace the "default.conf" existing default file.

 This file contains theme's configurations for Code::Blocks IDE and options for adding Allegro 5.2's libraries on it's compiler.